University of Otago, Dunedin, New Zealand

 Eligibility: Minimum USC cumulative GPA of 3.0 or higher.

-Description: Students attend the University of Otago, New Zealand’s most loved campus and its oldest university.
+Description: Students attend the University of Otago, New Zealand’s oldest university.
 It has an international reputation for the quality of its teaching and research.
 Dunedin, located on the southeastern coast of the South Island, has a distinct "college town" atmosphere with only 125,000 residents.
-The university offers a true campus lifestyle and the city of Dunedin offers a rich cultural life as well as proximity to outdoor activities.
+The university offers a true campus lifestyle, and the city of Dunedin offers a rich cultural life as well as proximity to outdoor activities.
 Students are directly enrolled in university courses alongside New Zealand students.
-University of Otago has approximately 20,000 students.
+The University of Otago has approximately 20,000 students.

 Activities and Other Program Features: The University has a wide variety of clubs and societies that international students are encouraged to join.
 Students who want someone to introduce them to the university and the city can sign up for a peer mentor.

 Accommodation: Students live in university-owned flats (usually small houses) that they share with other students.
 The university does not provide a meal plan, but all university flats and residence halls have kitchens.

 Dates: Fall, Spring, or year.
 Fall semester (Otago’s Semester Two) runs from early July to early November.
 Spring semester (Otago’s Semester One) runs from mid-February to late June.

 If you plan to go abroad in the USC fall semester, please be aware that your financial aid will not be disbursed until 10 days before classes begin at your program and not before the end of July.